jamesfricker/bobcat-sdk/bobcat-panic/README.md

-use `panic-loc` in production if you want a location if you have a revert to simplify development for programmers identifying issues cropping up in practice. `panic-revert` is useful for a full stack trace and explanation of the revert, and might be better avoided in practice.
+use `panic-loc` in production if you want a location if you have a revert to simplify development for programmers identifying issues cropping up in practice. `panic-revert` is useful for a full stack trace and explanation of the revert, and might be better avoided in practice due to how massive the binaries will become.
 Though, bobcat-sdk binaries are very small, so it could be safe to use this in practice.

 ## How to use?